govCMS/GovCMS/README.md

 GovCMS utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
 So, before using GovCMS, make sure you have Composer installed on your machine.

-For best performance, we recommend adding [Prestissimo](https://github.com/hirak/prestissimo) to your global Composer before installing GovCMS, as it enables dependencies to load in parallel, significantly reducing the install time.
+For best performance with composer 1.x, we recommend adding [Prestissimo](https://github.com/hirak/prestissimo) to your global Composer before installing GovCMS, as it enables dependencies to load in parallel, significantly reducing the install time.

     composer global require "hirak/prestissimo:^0.3"